oslabs-beta/GleiphQL/rate-limiter/README.md

 # GraphQL Endpoint Monitor
 The GraphQL Endpoint Monitor is a package designed to log and monitor traffic metrics for a GraphQL endpoint.
 The package is available as an Express Middlware or as a plugin for Apollo server.
-It sends the collected data to a web application for visualization.
-This package is intended to be used alongside the expressRateLimiter middleware, with the expressRateLimiter middleware placed after the expressEndpointMonitor middleware in the middleware chain.
+It sends the collected data to our [web application](gleiphql.com) for visualization.
+This package is intended to be used alongside our rate limiter package.

 ## Metrics Collected
 The `expressEndpointMonitor` middleware and `apolloEndpointMonitor` plugin collects the following metrics for each GraphQL request: